 The Company manages its operations and allocates resources as a single operating segment.
 Further, the Company manages, monitors, and reports its financials as a single reporting segment.
 The Company's chief operating decision-maker is its Chief Executive Officer, who reviews financial information presented on a consolidated basis for purposes of making operating decisions, assessing financial performance, and allocating resources.
-See Note 15 "Geographic Areas" to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for information regarding the Company's long-lived assets and revenue by geography.
+See Note 15, "Geographic Areas" for information regarding the Company's long-lived assets and revenue by geography.